TezBaydu/Milestone-project-4-GraphicDesign/README.md

     - Sku not appearing in Admin?
         * Attempted adding uuid logo_request_number but not appearing - Done - applied def save function in packages models

+    - Initiate pacakge app in line for use similar to bag - Done
+    - Remove package - Done - Improvements to have an extra warning to remove but not covered

 # To Do
-    - Initiate pacakge app in line for use similar to bag - Done
-        * Remove package fail when using pop
     - Stripe initiation
 [Temp email site](https://temp-mail.org/en/)
         * Temp mail used: renenag259@latovic.com